Find Affordable College Courses

 $35,775 Average Tuition & Fees

 Mitchell College came in at #6 in this year’s edition of the Best Value Health & Physical Education Schools in Connecticut ranking.
-Located in the small city of New London, Mitchell College is a private not-for-profit college with a small student population.
+Located in the small city of New London, Mitchell College is a private not-for-profit school with a small student population.

 Best Value Health & Physical Education Colleges in the New England Region